 The majority hold a conspiracy mindset and have little trust in science and think politicians are 'puppets of the powers behind them', with some feeling that the state is monitoring them at every move.
-So they are definitely conspiracy thinkers [link to the chapter], but are aware of the social stigma around conspiracy thinking and tended to introduce it in focus groups with leading questions like: "Well, what else could it be?".
+So they are definitely conspiracy thinkers, but are aware of the social stigma around conspiracy thinking and tended to introduce it in focus groups with leading questions like: "Well, what else could it be?".